chelseahouser/website/README.md

 - To deploy the API to firebase, navigate to `/api` and run `firebase deploy`.
 - To deploy the UI to firebase, navigate to `/website` and run `npm run build` and `firebase deploy`.

+Some updates appear to have been made for authentication and security.
+As a result the new method for deployment requires getting an authentication token that is passed with the deploy command.
+`firebase login:ci` will give you a token that can be appended to the deploy command `firebase deploy --token "$FIREBASE_TOKEN"`

 ## Testing

 - To run test ensure the application is running locally.